-This principle isn’t limited to written, visual or verbal communication messages: it extends to the communication of ideas, and can include the dissemination of those ideas through a variety of media.
+This principle isn’t limited to written, visual, or verbal communication messages: it extends to the communication of ideas and can include the dissemination of those ideas through a variety of media.

 Take music, for example.
-My favourite band of all time is the Doors, led by the late great Jim Morrison.
+My favorite band of all time is the Doors, led by the late great Jim Morrison.
 The Doors tapped into the Zeitgeist of the 1960s with music that protested against traditional mores.

-Their sometimes dark messages about love, fitting in and pushing back against parental barriers struck a chord with young Baby Boomers who were just starting to flex their muscles and question the structures of the world that they were inheriting.
+Their sometimes dark messages about love, fitting in, and pushing back against parental barriers struck a chord with young Baby Boomers who were just starting to flex their muscles and question the structures of the world that they were inheriting.